Writing Tasks

 It is possible to refer to the latest artifacts directly (artifacts of the latest successful build).
 Use the following link format to download the latest artifact of a particular task:

-https://api.cirrus-ci.com/v1/artifact/github/<USER OR ORGANIZATION>/<REPOSITORY>/<TASK NAME>/<ARTIFACTS_NAME>/<PATH>
+https://api.cirrus-ci.com/v1/artifact/github/<USER OR ORGANIZATION>/<REPOSITORY>/<TASK NAME OR ALIAS>/<ARTIFACTS_NAME>/<PATH>

 It is possible to also download an archive of all files within an artifact with the following link:

-https://api.cirrus-ci.com/v1/artifact/github/<USER OR ORGANIZATION>/<REPOSITORY>/<TASK NAME>/<ARTIFACTS_NAME>.zip
+https://api.cirrus-ci.com/v1/artifact/github/<USER OR ORGANIZATION>/<REPOSITORY>/<TASK NAME OR ALIAS>/<ARTIFACTS_NAME>.zip

 By default, Cirrus looks up the latest successful build of the default branch for the repository but the branch name